ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = 7.1.19 - January 8, 2019 =
 * Improvement: Speed optimizations for WAF rule compilation.
 * Improvement: Added Kosovo to country blocking.
-* Improvement: Additional flexibility for whitelist rules.
+* Improvement: Additional flexibility for allowlist rules.
 * Fix: Added compensation for really long file lists in the "Exclude files from scan" setting.
 * Fix: Fixed an issue where the GeoIP database update check would never get marked as completed.
 * Fix: Login credentials passed as arrays no longer trigger a PHP notice from our filters.